Some posts contain compensated links. Please read this disclaimer for more info.

 Kids COVID-19 Tests

-Children under the age of seven who are traveling accompanied by a parent/guardian are exempted from presenting a negative test result or self-isolation if the parents/guardians show a negative PCR/rapid antigen-BAT test, or have a certificate of vaccination or recovery from COVID-19.
+Children under the age of twelve (used to be seven) who are traveling accompanied by a parent/guardian are exempted from presenting a negative test result or self-isolation if the parents/guardians show a negative PCR/rapid antigen-BAT test or have a certificate of vaccination or recovery from COVID-19.

 Wearing A Mask In Croatia – Do You Need To?